I’ve spent the better part of the last 2 years researching CBD and working on this article.

 Now, anandamide is a neurotransmitter that binds to CB1 and CB2 receptors (part of our endocannabinoid system) and boosting its levels produces a bunch of positive effects on the body — regulates pain perception (by desensitizing TRPV1 receptors), increases appetite, kills cancer cells, increases neurogenesis (therefore lowering anxiety and depression) and modulates the immune system response.

-Very preliminary in vitro and animal studies have shown that inhibiting GPR55 signaling produces antitumor effects.
+Very preliminary in vitro and animal studies have shown that inhibiting GPR55 signaling reduces tumor growth.
 (9)

-- Helps you keep anandamide in your system longer, making you feel less anxious and depressed, and relieving pain.
+- CBD helps you keep anandamide in your system longer, making you feel less anxious and depressed, and relieving pain.

-- Activates 5-HT1A receptors, which help you secrete more “feel good” hormones, like endorphin, serotonin and oxytocin.
+- CBD activates 5-HT1A receptors, which help you secrete more “feel good” hormones, like endorphin, serotonin and oxytocin.

-- Blocks GPR55 signaling, which might slow down the growth and migration of certain cancers.
+- CBD blocks GPR55 signaling, which might slow down the growth and migration of certain cancers.

-A good starting CBD dose for most people would be a total of 12 mg of CBD a day, applied in 3 times.
+The best CBD dosage for most people would be a total of 12 mg of CBD a day, applied in 3 equal doses.

 For people who suffer from medium to high severity of symptoms, this starting dosage can go up to 22-30 mg of CBD a day.

 Struggling to dose CBD?
 Download Droppy – the app that calculates your perfect dosage based on research studies.